okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/secure-oauth-between-orgs/main/index.md

 2. [Update the current credentials for the Org2Org app](#update-the-current-credentials-for-the-org2org-app)
 3. [Register the new key with the corresponding service app](#register-the-new-org2org-app-key-with-the-corresponding-service-app)

-Alternatively, you can perform step three before step two to minimize provisioning downtime.
+To minimize provisioning downtime, you can [register the new key in the service app](#register-the-new-org2org-app-key-with-the-corresponding-service-app) (step three) before you [update the new key in the Org2Org app](#update-the-current-credentials-for-the-org2org-app) (step two).
 If you want to achieve zero downtime during key rotation, you can update the service app (step three) with both the old and new keys, since `jwks.keys` is an array that can handle different `kid` identifiers.
 You can remove the old key after you've verified that provisioning works with the new key.

 ### Generate a new key for the Org2Org app